openstack-archive/infra-manual/doc/source/creators.rst

 step.

 #.
 From the Overview page for your project, click the "Blueprints" link
    at the top of the page.

-Launchpad should suggest that you set up blueprint tracking.
+#.
+Click the pencil "edit" icon next to "Configure Blueprints".

 #.
 Choose "Launchpad".